-I’m starting 2017 with a weekly gouache paintings challenge that I hope will help me experiment with this wonderful medium.
+I’m starting 2017 with a gouache paintings challenge that I hope will help me experiment with this wonderful medium.
 Before deciding to buy my first gouache set a few days ago, I did try my hand at watercolour, and I actually did manage to create a few really nice pieces, but I know in my heart of hearts I’m not really a watercolour lady.

 I love opacity, and have a bit of a problem with the transparency of watercolour.
 In fact, my best watercolour artists are the ones who use a lot of pigment in their artwork, less water, and a dry brush, like brilliant UK-Based illustrator, Holly Exley.